UNiXMIT/UNiXextend/kb/ATW-IIS.md

 If you plan to secure the ports with SSL, make sure you have created and/or imported your Server certificates in IIS for the domain you have asigned to your Server IP.
 We need these to be available when binding ports to the sites we will setup.
 You could use a 3rd party tool like [Certify The Web](https://certifytheweb.com/) to help you install, manage and renew your certificates on IIS.

-##### OPEN ports 443 and 8080
+##### OPEN port 443
 You must ensure that the ports you are assigning in IIS are OPEN in order to allow IIS to receive the traffic that is being routed to AcuToWeb.
-In this setup I opened ports 443 and 8080 in the Windows firewall.
+In this setup I opened port 443 in the Windows firewall.

 #### Rewrite Rules
 1. In IIS, under the section 'Sites' on the left hand side, select 'Default Web Site', then double-click URL Rewrite.